FLSA Changes 2019

 This is an area where it will be particularly important for your managers to be willing to manage.
 Employees who previously worked through lunch at their desk and could put in their eight hours between 9 and 5 might not want to take an unpaid lunch period or break, thus extending their workday.
 State law, however, may be indifferent to their feelings.
 If employees ask to waive their meal or rest periods, you’ll want to check the Break and Rest Period pages under State Laws in the HR Support Center.
 Sometimes these breaks can be waived, but sometimes they cannot.
 And waiving them sometimes requires special circumstances and agreements between employers and employees.

 Again, if work is performed, it must be compensated (and penalties may apply), so the policy should include instructions for notifying a manager or supervisor if a working meal period occurs.
-This is not new to the FLSA changes of 2019.
+This is not new to the FLSA changes.

 Now is the time to ensure that you’re familiar with your state and local overtime laws.
 Although most employers will only be subject to the federal requirement to pay time and one-half for hours worked over 40 in one workweek, Alaska, California, Colorado, and Nevada each have daily overtime provisions, and Massachusetts and Rhode Island require some employers to pay a premium for work on Sundays and certain holidays.
 Employees and managers need to be aware of the rules for compliance.
 And you should make sure that your own expectations for overtime work are written in your policy and communicated to your employees.